sfc-gh-dwilczak/tutorials/docs/snowflake/sftp/index.md

-# SFTP to Snowflake Stage - Using containerized notebooks
+# SFTP to Snowflake Stage
 In this tutorial we will show how you can takes files from an sftp and load them into a Snowflake stage to later be loaded into a table.

 ## Video